braindead-dev/henrywa.ng/README.md

-# Henry Wang's Personal Website
+# Personal Website - henrywa.ng

-Welcome to the repository for [henrywa.ng](http://henrywa.ng), my personal website.
+Repository for [henrywa.ng](http://henrywa.ng), my personal website.
 This repository contains the frontend code for the homepage of the site.

 ## Features